-Haifa is the third largest city in Israel and dates back to the 14th century BC to a sea port that was called Tell Abu Hawan.
+Haifa is the third largest city in Israel on the country’s northern coast with a population of 264,000 and dates back to the 14th century BC to a sea port that was called Tell Abu Hawan.

 The main things to do in Haifa include:

 - Go to the Baha’i World Centre on Mount Carmel

 - Walk and enjoy the Baha’i Gardens

 - Visit the Cave of Elijah

 - Appreciate Japanese Art at Tikotin Museum of Japanese Art

 - Visit Madatech -Israel National Museum of Science, Technology and Space

 - Walk along the streets and enjoy the restored buildings in the German Colony

 By far, the main attraction in Haifa is the Baha`i Shrine and terrace garden located on the Mount Carmel’s slope.
 It is definitely recommended to see both.
 The access to the top and bottom terraces of the garden is easy but in order to see more you need to book a free tour.